ankrutik/notes/aws/solutions_arch_cert/notes.md

 Not serverless: All RDS except for AuroraDB; EC2

-AWS X-ray allows you to debug Lambdas among other microservice and serverless architectures.
+**AWS X-Ray** allows you to debug Lambdas among other microservice and serverless architectures.

 Can perform global tasks.